Craft tape resin bangle bracelet tutorial

 For this bracelet, I used Resin Obsession super clear epoxy resin.
 I used 1 ounce mixing cups to measure 1 ounce of Part A and 1/2 ounce of Part B (this resin mixes 2:1), then I poured both parts into a large 10 ounce mixing cup to give me enough room to mix both parts.
-I also used a Stir Stix to mix for 2 1/2 minutes.
+I also used a stir stick to mix for 2 1/2 minutes.

 Not shown: I sprayed the mold with a light mist of the Ultralease epoxy resin mold release.
 Let the mold release dry at least 30 minutes before pouring resin.